cburdine/materials-ml-workshop/_sources/regression/regression_models.md

 ## Ridge Regression Model:

-Since predicting the bandgap is a regression problem, a good model to start with is ridge regression.
+Since predicting the band gap is a regression problem, a good model to start with is ridge regression.
 We will use [`sklearn.linear_model.Ridge`](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Ridge.html#sklearn-linear-model-ridge):

 ```{code-cell}
 :tags: [hide-input]